Sex, sex and more sex

 On the other side, if at any point you decide you’re not into it, you’re allowed to stop.
 Don’t worry about “leading them on” – they aren’t entitled to do anything with you that you don’t want them to do.
 You’re allowed to decide for yourself what you want, and don’t let anyone make you feel guilty for it.

 Power imbalances can also contribute to poor or damaging sexual experiences.
 For example, if one person has consumed a lot of alcohol and the other hasn’t, there is the potential for their vulnerability to be exploited.
 Alcohol is now considered the number one ‘date rape drug’.
+It's important you familiarise yourself with information about alcohol and consent on the Safer Campus Community website.
 We may also be at an increased risk of exploitation or discrimination due to our sex, sexuality or gender identity.

 I will lose my partner if I practice safe sex